 Cat Weight Issues Can Affect All Cats

 All cats, regardless of age and breed require a complete and balanced diet.
 What kind of diet they need will be based on their age, the amount of exercise they get and their breed.
 It is now easier than ever to pick up competitively priced age-appropriate cat food.
 This will ensure they are going to get the necessary vitamins to boost the immune system and say healthy.
 Stay away from the ‘one size fits all’ foods.
 Your cat will have different energy requirements at different stages of their lifespan.
 Food intake should also be adjusted regularly, as cats between the ages of seven and twelve are most likely to carry extra weight.
 Cat weight issues can occur at any stage of a cat’s life, but older cats are more susceptible.

 If your cat could benefit from a reduced calorie diet, there are many formulas available online.
 Always follow the instructions on the packet unless advised otherwise by your vet.

 Making sure a cat gets some exercise may seem like an impossible task.
 Yet there are plenty of ways to encourage exercises with cats.
 Cats tend to be more active in the morning.
 Use that window to use toys with your cat.
 Encourage natural hunting behavior with laser pointers or fishing rod style toys.
 But remember, cats are solitary hunters.
 Be sure to give your cat plenty of time and opportunities for independent play.
 This is easily achieved by scattering toys around your home.

 Whilst obesity is the main issue when it comes to your cat’s weight, there are more issues to look out for.
 We’ve listed the most common problems below.

-Older and overweight cats will be more prone to DM than younger, healthier cats.
+Older and overweight cats will be more prone to cat weight issues like DM than younger, healthier cats.
 Here’s how to spot the signs:

 - Increase in appetite/water consumption